 The list of regularly offered physics courses can be found in the Physics Department section of the Undergraduate Announcement; also useful is the Registrar's Course Offerings page, which shows what courses are offered in particular terms.
 Additional course information can be found here.

 If you are considering concentrating in physics, our main advice is: Take a physics course right away!
-Standard sequences for the first two years include:
+Recommended sequences for the first two years include:

 |Term||Start in 103||Start in 105||Start in ISC||Start in 205||Start as sophomore|